 When I graduated from CHS in 1996 and headed off to Northwest Christian University, I was already doing some design work on a freelance basis as an offshoot of the commercial design and graphic design classes I was taking.
 I decided to major in music ministry—essentially a music performance degree with a Christian emphasis.
 My primary instrument was voice, and I decided to study guitar more seriously as my secondary instrument.

 In 1998, I was honored to be one of the singer/songwriters featured on the College Life Compilation, a CD produced by Paul Wright along with other artists from Northwest Christian University, including Ryan Stevenson, Shawn McDonald & Keegan Smith.
 I also toured with several groups including Pilgrimage, a group of eight that played just about every weekend during 1998-1999, including a 12 concert tour through California.
 I graduated in 2000 and moved to Lewiston to be closer to family.

-I'm currently the fiddle player for Wanigan (a progressive bluegrass/folk band), and spend a lot of time writing & recording music, writing poetry, drawing and illustrating.
-Wanigan released Brand New Day in 2008, Firefly in 2013, and we're currently working on our next album while playing gigs in the Lewis-Clark Valley and around the Northwest.
+In 2008 I became the fiddle player for Wanigan (a progressive bluegrass/folk band).We released Brand New Day in 2008, Firefly in 2013, and we're currently working on our next album while playing gigs around the Northwest.